Deathhit/SunflowerClone/README.md

 # SunflowerClone

 A sample project to demonstrate the practices of the Android app architecture illustrated below.
 It is a clone of the Android Sunflower app on Github.

 **Note**: To see the original Sunflower project, checkout the [`Sunflower`](https://github.com/android/sunflower/tree/views).

-To see the related medium article, checkout the [`Android Application Architecture Showcase : Sunflower Clone`](https://medium.com/@b9915034/android-application-architecture-showcase-sunflower-clone-dee729f6e1f2).

 ## Screenshots